 CINÉ-REAL is the only film club in the UK to exclusively play films in 16mm format.
-The film night is run by Director Liam Saint-Pierre and Projectionist, Ümit Mesut, of Ümit & son.
+The film night was founded by Oscar long-listed Director Liam Saint-Pierre and Projectionist, Ümit Mesut, of Ümit & son.
 Liam curates the films & Ümit masters the projection for a unique viewing experience.

 How it began

 In 2011 on a cold October night, Liam Saint-Pierre was walking back to his flat in Hackney when he came across an old super 8 projector lying in a bin.
 Seeing this as a sign from the cinematic gods he wiped off the used teabags and banana peel and carried it home.
 The projector looked in good condition, but Liam couldn’t get it to work.
 He remembered there was a shop in Hackney called Ümit & Son that specialised in super 8 and 16mm film projection.
 The shop was run by Ümit Mesut, a passionate, friendly, life long film fanatic.
 As Ümit worked on the projector (free of charge) they talked about the beauty of celluloid and bemoaned the lack of places to watch film on film.